tasmota/docs/MQTT.md

 - The button can send a MQTT message to the broker that in turn will switch the relay.
 To configure this you need to perform `cmnd/tasmota/ButtonTopic tasmota` where tasmota equals to Topic.
 The message can also be provided with the retain flag by `cmnd/tasmota/ButtonRetain on`.

-- Sonoff Pow status can be retreived with `cmnd/tasmota/status 8` or periodically every 5 minutes using `cmnd/tasmota/TelePeriod 300`.
+- Sonoff Pow (and any device with sensors) status can be requested manually with `cmnd/tasmota/status 8`.
+Additionally, Tasmota periodically sends telemetry every [TelePeriod](Commands#Teleperiod), which defaults to 300 seconds (5 minutes).

-- When a Sonoff Pow threshold like PowerLow has been met a message `tele/tasmota/POWER_LOW ON` will be sent.
+- When a Sonoff Pow (and any device with power metering sensors) threshold like PowerLow has been met a message `tele/tasmota/POWER_LOW ON` will be sent.
 When the error is corrected a message `tele/tasmota/POWER_LOW OFF` will be sent.

-While most MQTT commands will result in a message in JSON format the power status feedback will always be returned like `stat/tasmota/POWER ON` too.
+While most MQTT commands will result in a message in JSON format the power status feedback will always be returned like `stat/tasmota/POWER ON` as well.

 Telemetry data will be sent by prefix `tele` like `tele/tasmota/SENSOR {"Time":"2017-02-16T10:13:52", "DS18B20":{"Temperature":20.6}}`